dampbacon/cs235_2022_assignment-fbee055/README.md

 * error handling, redirect 404 errors to a template that extends base template

 ## todo b
 * make search at top bar functional and return results after searching album name, track name and artist name.
-Include a drop down to search choose where to search (all, track name, artist name, album name)
+Include a drop down to search choose where to search (all, track name, artist name, album name).
+The returned result links takes you to single track view, unlike table search.
 * wtf-flask forms stuff
 * user repository class, holds users and interacts with requests such as login(gets user data) or register(add users)